data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-lesson-one.md

 - **The correct language to learn is the one that works in your local context**.
 There truly isn't a best language, just languages with different strengths and weaknesses, all of which incorporate the same fundamental principles;
 - **Consider the role of programming in professional development**.
 That is both yours and of those you manage;
 - **Knowing (even a little) code helps you evaluate projects that use code**.
 Programming can seem alien.
 Knowing some code makes you better at judging the quality of software development or planning activity that include software development
-- **Automate to make the time to do something else!** Taking the time to gather together even the most simple programming skills can save time to do more interesting stuff! (even if often that more interesting stuff is learning more programming skills...)
+- **Automate to make the time to do something else!** Taking the time to gather together even the most simple programming skills can save time to do more interesting stuff! (even if often that more interesting stuff is learning more programming skills ...)

 **SLIDE: Cost/benefit slide**

 #### Keyboard shortcuts are your friend

 **SLIDE** Though we will get more computational over the next 3 weeks, we can start our adventure into programming - as many of you will have already - with very simple things like keyboard shortcuts.
 We all have our favourites.
-Labour saving but also exploiting this stupid machine in best possible way.
-Alongside the very basic ones (ctrl+s for save; ctrl+c for copy; ctrl+x for cut; ctrl+v for paste) my favourite (in a Windows or Linux machines) is alt+tab, a keyboard shortcut that switches between programmes {Trainer: ask other helpers what their favourites are}.
+Labour saving but also exploiting this stupid machine in the best possible way.
+Alongside the very basic ones (ctrl+s for save; ctrl+c for copy; ctrl+x for cut; ctrl+v for paste) my favourite (in a Windows or Linux machines) is alt+tab, a keyboard shortcut that switches between programs {Trainer: ask other helpers what their favourites are}.
 You can do all the lessons in Library Carpentry without keyboard shortcuts, but note that they'll likely come up a lot.

 #### Plain text formats are your friend